ovinc/imgseries/README.md

 ct = ContourTracking(images)

 # Prepare and run analysis ---------------------------------------------------
+ct.threshold.define()  # interactively select threshold level
-ct.contours.define()  # interactively select contours to follow on image ct.contours.load()    # alternative to define() where contours are loaded from saved metadata
+ct.contours.define()   # interactively select contours at the above level ct.contours.load()     # alternative to define() where contours are loaded from saved metadata

 # other alternative to load image series and analysis parameters from saved files
 ct.regenerate()